Leuven IP & AI Conference 2026

 Professor at KU Leuven

-Jozefien Vanherpe is a Professor at KU Leuven, specializing in intellectual property law and its impact on consumers.
+Jozefien Vanherpe is a Professor at KU Leuven, focusing on intellectual property law and media law.

 Marie-Christine Janssens